We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Book a group room

 Most group rooms can only be reserved for four hours in total, and two days in advance.
 At the Orkanen library, however, group rooms can be reserved for two hours and up to a week in advance.
+Bookings can be made online or using the KronoX app.

 Book online

-Book using the Kronox app
+Book using the KronoX app

-Download the Kronox app by searching for 'Kronox' in the App Store or Google Play to reserve a study room.
+Download the KronoX app by searching for 'KronoX' in the App Store or Google Play to reserve a study room.
 The app is available for both iPhone and Android.

 Equipment in reading rooms and group rooms

 All rooms are equipped with HDMI cables.
 If you do not have a computer with an HDMI port, you will need an adapter.
-If you do not have your own adapter, you can borrow one from the University.

 Find classrooms and computer rooms